Where can I find out about whether or

 and selection of textbooks?

-becoming more rare.
-Colleges are so intimidated by their regional accrediting agencies and the spin that somehow online education
+No. It is increasingly becoming more rare.
+Colleges are so intimidated by their regional accrediting agencies and the spin

-just doesn’t seem to be good enough, they set down a series of stifling academic milestones every professor that works
+that somehow online education just doesn’t seem to be good enough, they set down a series of stifling academic milestones

-in online for them must follow.
-Rarely does the professor get what an on ground professor gets, including selection of text,
+every professor that works in online for them must follow.
+Rarely does the professor get what an on ground professor gets,

-design of the syllabus and course content unless it is the on-ground professor teaching a similar course online.
-Academic
+including selection of text, design of the syllabus and course content unless it is the on-ground professor teaching a similar

-freedom seems to have taken a holiday when it comes to online teaching.
+course online.
+Academic freedom seems to have taken a holiday when it comes to online teaching.

 What is the quality of an online professor?

-university and it becomes accredited by one of America’s regional or national agencies approved by the US Department
+If I graduate from a non-accredited university and it becomes accredited by one of America’s regional

-of Education, will my status change?
+or national agencies approved by the US Department of Education, will my status change?

-You can now state truthfully the college your obtained your degree from is accredited.
+Yes.
+You can now state truthfully the college your obtained your

-There are those who suggest that if my degree was granted before a non-accredited
+are those who suggest that if my degree was granted before a non-accredited college became accredited, it is not equal to,

-college became accredited, it is not equal to, or equivalent to, the degree obtained by a graduate of the university now that
+or equivalent to, the degree obtained by a graduate of the university now that it is accredited?

-Tell that to all the Harvard
+Tell that to all the Harvard grads prior to the 1960’s.
+There

-grads prior to the 1960’s.
-There is stupid and then there is stupid.
+is stupid and then there is stupid.

 Only you can answer that question.
 You will receive no government guaranteed financial aid;